 The panel quality itself is pretty good.
 The batch I ordered from didn’t seem to suffer from many if any pixel defects at all.
 No stuck or dead pixels and no real back light bleed (at least from my perspective).
 I still kept in mind that the panel was graded as A- for some reason or another but overall I don’t see any defects that jump out at me.

 For regular monitor use, the resolution really helps in certain applications like programming and graphic design.
 Browsing the web can be a little awkward at times.
 Sometimes text needs to be blown up to be read at comfortable levels and some website layouts might not fill the screen.
 You can see this on left-aligned websites such as YouTube.
 On the other hand, the IPS display and resolution brings anything like gaming to a whole other level in terms of experience.
 You will enjoy your games more with these displays especially coming from older TN panels or lower quality monitors in general.
 One thing to note for using these monitors for gaming is that you need to have the GPU power to run games at that resolution with the eye candy at decent settings.
 I’m using two GTX 670s in SLI which I find is the sweet spot for performance.
-I’m certain a pair of HD 7950s would work too.
+A Pair of 7950s or higher would run the monitor just as well or even better.

 Overall the monitor is great.
 Whether you buy a regular or an overclockable model, you won’t be disappointed.
-You can find these Korean monitors on eBay but if you’re looking for the overclockable version there are two websites I know of that sell them.
-They are 120Hz.net and OverlordComputer.com.
+You can find these Korean monitors on eBay.

 Sorry I didn’t really go into much technical depth but if you have any questions, feel free to ask.